 Importantly, this gives you a chance to load up on Crystal Palace and Newcastle United’s key players ahead of Double Gameweek 32 (DGW32), when each club will play TWO matches.

-It also allows you to build a squad that can navigate Blank Gameweek 34 (BGW34), when a number of clubs won't have a Premier League fixture due to the FA Cup semi-finals.
+It also allows you to build a squad that can navigate Blank Gameweek 34 (BGW34), when six sides are unable to play their Premier League match on the same weekend as the FA Cup semi-finals.

 On top of that, you can prepare to capitalise on any future Double Gameweeks this season.